A Taxonomy for Evaluating Generalist Robot Manipulation Policies: Taxonomy Categorization

+Here, we provide more detailed descriptions of how we categorize the axes and factors in \TaxonomyName based on the combinations of policy modalities they affect.

-\textbf{Visual}: Factors and axes in this category modulate image inputs for the initial state, but do not affect the required behavior in the base task or the language instruction.
+\textbf{Visual}: Factors and axes in this category modulate the image inputs of the initial state, but do not affect the required behavior in the base task or the language instruction.
 Example factors include lighting, camera pose, and distractor objects (see the green sector of \cref{fig:axes}).

-\textbf{Semantic}: Semantic factors and axes modulate the language instruction without changing the initial image or the required behavior.
+\textbf{Semantic}: Semantic factors and axes modulate the language instruction without changing the initial image or required behavior.
 Example factors include replacing verbs with synonyms, and changing the instruction to use spatial relationships such as ``in the \rule{0.5cm}{0.15mm}" (see the orange sector of \cref{fig:axes}).

 \textbf{Behavioral}: Behavioral factors and axes only affect required behavior without affecting policy inputs.
 Therefore, all isolated behavioral factors are necessarily \emph{unobserved} from single observations.
 Example factors include changes to object mass or friction (see the blue sector of \cref{fig:axes}).
 These factors are often challenging for policies due to their unobservability.